 We're going to cover several ways to create high-converting landing pages anyone with a landing page builder can implement.
 If you are struggling to generate income or scale your business, these tips might help you reach your entrepreneurial goals.

-But first, we’ll cover some of the basics of landing pages, including what they are, why they’re important, and what a “good” conversion rate is.
-If you’d rather just skip to our 15 tips, click here.
+But before we go any farther, we’ll cover some of the basics of landing pages, including what they are, why they’re important, and what a “good” conversion rate is.

 What Is a Landing Page?